canonical/kafka-operator/docs/explanation/e-hardening.md

 # Security Hardening Guide

-This document provides guidance and instructions to achieve a secure deployment of [Charmed Kafka](https://github.com/canonical/kafka-bundle), including setting up and managing a secure environment.
+This document provides guidance and instructions to achieve a secure deployment of [Charmed Apache Kafka](https://github.com/canonical/kafka-bundle), including setting up and managing a secure environment.
 The document is divided into the following sections:

 1. Environment, outlining the recommendation for deploying a secure environment